 Art is a fundamental part of any kindergarten curriculum.
-Art-related activities are not just time-fillers to keep students busy in the kindergarten classroom; they help you achieve important outcomes.
-Art projects develop language, creativity, and fine-motor skills while boosting a child’s self-confidence and self-esteem.
+Kindergarten art projects are not just time-fillers to keep students busy in the kindergarten classroom; they help achieve important outcomes.
+Art activities for kindergarten develop language, creativity, and fine-motor skills while boosting a child’s self-confidence and self-esteem.
 Art activities also tackle two other important kindergarten goals by teaching organization and persistence to a task.

-Speaking of organization, how do you face the challenges of setting up and maintaining an organized art area?
+Speaking of organization, how do you face the challenges of setting up and maintaining an organized art area in kindergarten?

-The art center in my Kindergarten classroom gives students an opportunity to use art materials at their discretion.
-This choice gives them their own sense of creativity and self-worth.
+A Kindergarten art center gives students an opportunity to use art materials at their discretion.
+This choice allows them to develop a sense of creativity and self-worth.
 Their smiles are priceless when they have created something “all by themselves.”
 The examples here show the endless possibilities of creative output when children have access to open-ended art materials and are encouraged to express themselves freely.